cheesecakejohnsonturbo/GoogleStudioBasicJSON2MD/readme.md

 # <mark>instructions</mark>

-1. Enter a full path or relative path to your target .json chat log
+1. Enter a full path or relative path to your target .json chat log - They generally have no extension at all but assume them as JSON.

 2. Enter a full path or relative path to the desired output filename and always set .md